hard heads soft hearts

 1. the pro-democracy coalition versus the Jabba coalition

-my acronym for the JABBA coalition: Justice Activists are Bootless & Bad, Actually
+my acronym for the JABBA coalition: Justice Activism is Bootless & Bad, Actually

 The pro-democracy coalition wants a system where everybody counts, and everybody has to account.
 The Jabba coalition does not need to have a coherent agenda, and can merely take credit for anything good, and avoid blame for anything bad.
 It also merely needs to point out that the pro-democracy people are hypocrites, who made a mess of things when they were in charge.

-the Jabba coalition is diverse, but one thing they have in common is an extreme skepticism, bordering on green-eyed cynicism, towards the various kinds of justice activists: social justice activists, environmental justice activists, gender justice activists, racial justice activists, migrant justice activists, trans justice activists, minority justice activists, etc.
+the Jabba coalition is diverse, but one thing they have in common is an extreme skepticism, bordering on green-eyed cynicism, towards the various kinds of justice activism: social justice activism, environmental justice activism, gender justice activism, racial justice activism, migrant justice activism, trans justice activism, minority justice activism, etc.

-Criticism of justice activists is fine, of course.
+Criticizing justice activists is fine, of course.
 But the Jabbas, for the most part, do not criticize in good faith.
-They criticize in order to demoralize and discourage the justice activists, and to blur the distinction between justice and injustice.
+They criticize in order to demoralize and discourage justice activists, and to blur the distinction between justice and injustice.

-And, of course, the Jabba coalition have found Trump to be an acceptable leader, because they recognize that if you want to get revenge on the justice activists, and if you want to vandalize the achievements of the justice activists, then Jabba the Trump is your kind of scum.
+And, of course, the Jabba coalition have found Trump to be an acceptable leader, because they recognize that if you want to get revenge on justice activists, and if you want to vandalize the achievements of justice activism, then Jabba the Trump is your kind of scum.

 But enough about the Jabbas!
 We have been talking too much about them.
 We need to find time to talk about better things.
 Victory for the pro-democracy coalition requires: